George Borrett: Naval career

 Borrrett was promoted to sub-lieutenant on 13 November 1887, and again on 13 November 1889, to lieutenant.
 He was promoted to commander on 1 January 1901 for services in China, and in June the following year was posted to the signals school at HMS Victory.
 He served at Victory during the coronation fleet review on 16 August 1902.
 From 1 September 1902 he was posted to the pre-dreadnought battleship HMS Revenge, which became flagship of the Home Fleet the following month.
+In February 1903 he was posted to the HMS President as an advisor on torpedoes for ships building at contractors.

 While in command of HMS Pioneer, he was promoted to captain on 31 December 1906.
 Borrett served during the First World War, commanding the battleship HMS Monarch at the Battle of Jutland in 1916.
 For his actions during the war, he was appointed a Companion of the Order of the Bath (CB) on 1 January 1918.
 He would finally become rear-admiral on 16 August 1918 and vice-admiral on 14 October 1923, before retiring after achieving the rank of admiral on 1 August 1927.